-

 Building

-To build this package from source, clone it into your catkin workspace and compile it in Release mode according to
+To build this package from source, clone it into your workspace and compile it in Release mode according to

-cd catkin_ws/src
+cd my_ws/src

 git clone https://github.com/hbanzhaf/steering_functions.git

-catkin build steering_functions -DCMAKE_BUILD_TYPE=Release
+catkin build steering_functions -DCMAKE_BUILD_TYPE=Release # ROS 1

-source catkin_ws/devel/setup.bash
+source my_ws/devel/setup.bash

 roslaunch steering_functions steering_functions.launch